Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 Lines (4C) and following show the many different ways to for-loop over an array, either using it and/or it_index, or using own variables for the items and/or the index.
 So you can make a for loop over this range:  `for 0..arr.count-1 { ... }` and initialize the array using the `it` variable as in line (6).
 (Try out if `for arr` works here).
 The size in bytes of the i-th item is given by `size_of(arr[i])`.
-Line (7) indicates that you can use Any as the array type if you want to make an array that contains items of different types (The syntax `arr2 = Any.["Hello", 42, Vector3.{1, 2, 3}];` doesn't work here, Error: Attempt to use a non-literal element inside an array literal!
+Line (7) indicates that you can use Any as the array type if you want to make an array that contains items of different types.
+(the syntax `arr2 = Any.["Hello", 42, Vector3.{1, 2, 3}];` doesn't work here, Error: Attempt to use a non-literal element inside an array literal!
 (At index 0.)).

 ### 18.3.2 Compile-time and run-time bounds check
 If the size of the array and the index are known at compile time a compile-time bounds check will be performed: see line (6B) where it fails, the error is: